dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Irreligion - the principal one of the great faiths of the world.
+  In rivers, the water that you touch is the last of what has passed and the first of that which comes so with present time.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1082 days)